Skip to main content

 Simplify

-I would recommend you focus on limited symbols that resonate with your audience.
+I recommend focusing on a limited number of symbols that resonate with your audience.
 Keep text concise; a catchy slogan or your brand name works best.

 Size

-There are higher chances too small will be overlooked, while too large may seem overwhelming.
+There is a higher chance that something too small will be overlooked, while something too large may seem overwhelming.
 Team Patches Mania recommends 3 inches for left breast and hats, while we suggest between 8 to 14 inches for the clothing’s front, center, or back.
 It actually depends on the garment size.

 Backing